What’s it all about?

 From the Bull & Butcher, walk past church north out of the village.
 Take first left after The Vicarage as you enter the woods.
 Follow footpath around outside of field towards the bench where a short rest can be taken to take in the beautiful views of the windmill and the Chiltern Ridge from Stokenchurch.
 Adjacent to the bench is a path taking you back towards the village over a style and through some woodland.
 Over another style and into a field with views across the Hambleden Valley.
 Walk down the hill to the left, over the style and left through a gate into some light woodland.
 This path brings you back into the village from the School end.

-On this walk you are quite close to the Barn Cafe – worth visiting especially if you like Land Rovers and conceptual art!
+On this walk you are quite close to the Barn Cafe – a quirky cafe you can only reach on foot.

-The Windmill walk is quite steep but not that far.
-Also note that you can’t actually go in the windmill or approach it directly (you have to squeeze through a fence to get a good view of it at the top!).
-That said, the walk is worth it, not least for the fun that can be had running down the hill on the way back!
+NOTE: you can’t actually go in the windmill or approach it directly (you have to squeeze through a fence to get a good view of it at the top!).